 The building was designed by world-renowned architectural firm Kohn Pedersen Fox.
 The building’s massing, a series of layers and setbacks culminating in a striking illuminated crown, is consistent with the architectural and zoning context of the neighborhood, while anchoring the building as the western-most building in Rockefeller Center.

 The building straddles the east side of Seventh Avenue between 49th and 50th Streets.
-The project includes an underground concourse connecting Rockefeller Center and its Sixth Avenue subway station to a new Seventh Avenue subway entrance at 49th Street with in-building access.
+The project includes an underground concourse connecting Rockefeller Center and its Sixth Avenue subway station to a new Seventh Avenue subway entrance at 49th Street with in-building access to seven lines.

 Designed for high efficiency financial and trading operations, the building required an extensive redundant power, cooling and telecommunications infrastructure.
 Emergency back-up generators are provided to handle 80 percent of the building’s total load, and uninterruptible power supplies support all critical technology and trading functions.

 The exterior facade is clad in granite, metal and low-e glass expressed in a 5-foot by 5-foot grid, matching the interior space planning.
 The interiors, designed by Gensler, features a highly efficient floorplate, and raised floors to simplify power and telecommunications, as well as alterations.

 Upon completion, 745 Seventh Avenue became a prominent addition to the fabric of Midtown.
 The building’s advantages as a headquarters location extend from its efficient design, to its ease of access from multiple modes of transportation, and its attractive landscaped mid-block plaza for employees to enjoy the outdoors throughout their day.
 The building was designed with extensive amenities including an employee restaurant, private executive dining and on-site fitness center, in addition to a 25,000 square foot auditorium and conference center below-grade.